cielecki/day-composer/library/Docs/Installation.md

     - In the left ribbon of Obsidian, find a new compass icon labeled "Life Navigator"
     - Click it to open the plugin's side panel
 - Complete the guided setup:
-    Life Navigator will now guide you through a step-by-step setup process of choosing a language, creating a starter kit and setting up API keys.
-Once setup is complete, you'll have immediate access to Life Navigator Mode in chat, just press Start in order to continue your own personalised setup using AI.
+    Life Navigator will now guide you through a step-by-step setup process of choosing a language, setting up your initial content and configuring API keys.
+Once setup is complete, you'll have immediate access to Life Navigator Guide Mode in chat, just press Start in order to continue your own personalised setup using AI.

 ## Step 5: **Mobile Setup**